Tetrabiter/stats-dashboard/README.md

 ### FUNCTIONS
 ```
 * List of tg-bots
+* Statistics of your bots
+* List of orders
 * Manage status of orders
 ```